gdiminin/HaSAPPy/docs/Tutorials/XCI_ScreenAnalysis.md

 ngm --local --gpu 0,1 -t 8 -r <reference> -q <read file> -o <output file>
 ```

-Specify ngm as the aligner in the comand script and /home/ … /HaSAPPy/reference/Mus_musculus/UCSC/mm10/Sequence/WholeGenomeFasta/genome.fa as the path for the target genome.
+Specify ngm as the aligner in the comand script and
+<DATA PATH>:/data/reference/Mus_musculus/UCSC/mm10/Sequence/WholeGenomeFasta/genome.fa as the path for the target genome.